Norman Lear: 1967–1977

 Lear's longtime producing partner was Bud Yorkin, who also produced All in the Family, Sanford and Son, What's Happening!!, Maude, and The Jeffersons.
 Yorkin split with Lear in 1975.
-He started a production company with writer/producers Saul Turteltaub and Bernie Orenstein; however only two of their shows lasted longer than a year: What's Happening!! and Carter Country.
+He started a production company with writers and producers Saul Turteltaub and Bernie Orenstein; however, only two of their shows lasted longer than a year: What's Happening!! and Carter Country.
 The Lear/Yorkin company was known as Tandem Productions and was founded in 1958.
 Lear and talent agent Jerry Perenchio founded T.A.T.
-Communications ("T.A.T." stood for the Yiddish phrase "Tuchus Affen Tisch", which meant "Putting one's ass on the line.") in 1974, which co-existed with Tandem Productions and was often referred to in periodicals as Tandem/T.A.T.
+Communications ("T.A.T." stood for the Yiddish phrase tuchus affen tisch, "putting one's ass on the line".) in 1974, which co-existed with Tandem Productions and was often referred to in periodicals as Tandem/T.A.T.
 The Lear organization was one of the most successful independent TV producers of the 1970s.
 TAT produced the influential and award-winning 1981 film The Wave about Ron Jones' social experiment.

 Lear also developed the cult favorite TV series Mary Hartman, Mary Hartman (MH MH) which was turned down by the networks as "too controversial" and placed it into first run syndication with 128 stations in January 1976.
-A year later, Lear added another program into first-run syndication along with MH MH, All That Glitters.
+A year later, he added another program into first-run syndication along with MH MH, All That Glitters.
 He planned in 1977 to offer three hours of prime-time Saturday programming directly having stations place his production company in the position of an occasional network.

-In 1977, African American screenwriter Eric Monte filed a lawsuit accusing ABC and CBS producers Norman Lear, Bud Yorkin, and others of stealing his ideas for Good Times, The Jeffersons, and What's Happening!!
+In 1977, African-American screenwriter Eric Monte filed a lawsuit accusing ABC and CBS producers Norman Lear, Bud Yorkin, and others of stealing his ideas for Good Times, The Jeffersons, and What's Happening!!
 Monte received a $1-million settlement and a small percentage of the residuals from Good Times and one percent ownership of the show.
-Monte, due to his lack of business knowledge and experience as well as legal representation, would not receive royalties for other shows which he created.
-However, Lear and other Hollywood producers, outraged over the lawsuit, blacklisted Eric Monte and labeled him too difficult to work with.
+Monte, due to his lack of business knowledge and experience as well as legal representation, would not receive royalties for other shows that he created.
+However, Lear and other Hollywood producers, outraged over the lawsuit, blacklisted Monte and labeled him too difficult to work with.